sebpiller/typo3-arm-docker/README.md

 # typo3-arm-docker

-WARNING: some issues are in the verge to be resolved (sooner or later...).

 A docker image containing Apache, PHP7, MySQL, and Composer, compatible with ARM processors (eg. Raspberry Pi), aimed at installing Typo3 CMS.